Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 The one of prevalent places where this come into play is: athleticism.
 You can lie to yourself about being capable, but that does not make you stronger.
 Sure, I also could throw around a heavy weight and pretend like I am strong.
-However, that just makes me prone to injury and the feeling of a hollow victory.
+However, that just makes me prone to injury and leaves me with the feeling of a hollow victory.
 What is the point of doing something, just to impress other people?
 I am the one that has to live with myself at the end of the day.
 I am the one that has to give my life meaning, I have to fight my battles.
 Just because other people think that I am cool, does not solve my problems.
 Sure it might help, but in the end, I am the one that has to put up with my hardships.
 Yes, others can support me, but I am the one that has to pull myself out of the hole.

-Overtime, I have learned that my actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
+Overtime, I have learned that my actions taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
 I cannot achieve self actualization by building it up on false accomplishments.
 Lies do not help when you feel like crap and want to give up.
 What I am trying to get as is, I do not want to lie to myself.